MZt92-ui/Project-2---ETL/README.md

 Monash DA Bootcamp

 The topic of our group is AU Tourism.
-So we are exporing relevant data and create the database.

-Please see below for different information of files:
+Please see below for information included in different files:
-1. Report:
+1. Report: summary information of the project, data and databases created
-2. Jupyter Notebook
+2. Jupyter Notebook: include the detailed transforming and loading processes
-3. Schema sql
+3. Schema sql: sql used to create tables in database
-4. ERD Diagram
+4. ERD Diagram: show the structure of database